AndcultureCode/AndcultureCode/clean-code/OBJECTS-AND-DATA-STRUCTURES.md

 An Object hides its data behind a set of functions, acting as abstractions and actors of that data.

-A Data Structure shares it's data pubicly, and has no functions inherent to the data structure to act upon that data.
+A Data Structure shares its data pubicly, and has no functions to act upon the underlying data.

 ### Data Structures